Kong-Artist/hardware-learnathon/serial_example/HOWTO.md

 ##How To Use It

 Start by downloading our zip file, which contains the serialib library and an example file `Print.cpp`, confirmed to work on Windows and Linux.
+You might need to change the port - see the Troubleshooting section.
-To compile the files and output an executable, open a terminal window, navigate to the directory, and enter
-`g++ serialib.cpp Print.cpp -o Print.exe`.
-If you're interested, quickly read through `Print.cpp` - you'll see that
-it's rather straightforward.
+To compile the files and output an executable, open a terminal window, navigate to the directory, and enter `g++ serialib.cpp Print.cpp -o Print.exe`.
+If you're interested, quickly read through `Print.cpp` - you'll see that it's rather straightforward.
 A serial port is opened and its output is read & printed to screen, one line at a time.